Experience a dynamic new space at PEM

 Goals for Resident Makers

-- Develop and pursue concrete, tangible projects exploring the topic of wearables using PEM spaces, support, materials, and audiences in an integral way
+- Develop and pursue concrete, tangible projects exploring the topic of mechanical motion using PEM spaces, support, materials and audiences in an integral way

-- Seek and find creative inspiration in PEM's collection, exhibitions, people, and ideas
+- Seek and find creative inspiration from the Strandbeest exhibition and in PEM's collection, exhibitions, people and ideas

 - Draw PEM audiences into the maker experience, applying abstract concepts and creative ideas to the physical world